Afghan Haze Seeds

 Glaucoma: 32%

-Afghan Haze Marijuana Can Help
+Afghan Haze Marijuana Medical Benefits

 Patients should consult their doctor before using cannabis medically, marijuana can be an effective supplemental treatment.